Tox1cant/VHDL-Components/README.md

 Thank you for visiting and good luck on your jurney with VHDL!!!
 -Tox1cant

 P.S.: The .json file is a script for VScode to make typing faster.
-And all of these were developed and dested with normal non proprietary libraries but were compiled/built in Vivado 20.2 (all code was writen in 2022 from Jan to May)
+And all of these were developed and tested with normal non proprietary libraries but were compiled/built in Vivado 20.2 (all code was writen in 2022 from Jan to May)